 With the exception of a set of letters of dubious provenance, all of Plato’s surviving writings are in dialogue form, with the character of Socrates appearing in all but one of them.
 His 36 dialogues are generally ordered into early, middle and late, though their chronology is determined by style and content rather than specific dates.

-The early dialogues offer a deep exploration of Socrates’ dialectic method of breaking down and analyzing ideas and presumptions.
-In the “Euthpyro” Socrates’ endless questioning pushes a religious expert to realize that he has no understanding of what “piety” means.
+The earliest of Plato’s dialogues offer a deep exploration of Socrates’ dialectic method of breaking down and analyzing ideas and presumptions.
+In the “Euthpyro,” Socrates’ endless questioning pushes a religious expert to realize that he has no understanding of what “piety” means.
 Such analyses pushed his students towards grappling with so-called Platonic forms—the ineffable perfect models (truth, beauty, what a chair should look like) by which people judge objects and experiences.

 The monumental “Republic” is a parallel exploration of the soul of a nation and of an individual.
 In both, Plato finds a three-part hierarchy between rulers, auxiliaries and citizens, and between reason, emotion and desire.
 Just as reason should reign supreme in the individual, so should a wise ruler control a society.
 Only those with wisdom (ideally a sort of “philosopher-king”) are able to discern the true nature of things.
 The experiences of the lower tiers of the state and of the soul are—as Plato’s famous analogy has it—related to true knowledge the way the shadows on the wall of a cave are related to, yet wholly different from, the forms that cast them.